OsmanEner/KSP-Starship-Software/README.md

 ### Stage Separation Command
 ```
 // These two can be defined as wanted in the code, just
-// ensure that CurrentVessel is a valid ship and
-// HSRRing is your separator part.
+// ensure that HSRRing is your separator part.
-SET CurrentVessel to SHIP.
-set HSRRing to CurrentVessel:partsdubbed("HSRDecoupler").
+set HSRRing to ship:partsdubbed("HSRDecoupler").

 function SeparationCommand {
     FOR part IN HSRRing{